Corporal punishment in Taiwan

 Corporal punishment is banned in the penal and education systems of the Republic of China (Taiwan), but there are no laws banning its use in the home.
+However, as of 22 March 2023, there is a draft amendment of Article 1085 of the Civil Law that may make some forms of corporal punishment in the home illegal if it comes into effect.

 Education system

 Corporal punishment in the education system was banned in December 2006 through an amendment to the country's Fundamental Law of Education which came into force in January 2007.
 The prohibition applies to all educational institutions, including public and private schools and kindergartens, universities and all types of "cram" schools.

 The amendment followed years of campaigning by child rights organizations such as the Humanistic Education Foundation, as well as the government's commitment in August 2005 to work towards the elimination of all corporal punishment in public education.
 Contributing to the amendment was also a public debate generated by corporal punishment case in October 2005 which attracted widespread media attention.
 The case involved a teacher repeatedly hitting a student with a wooden stick on the hands and backside for failing to hand in homework.

 The amendment banning corporal punishment had the support of President Chen Shui-bian and Prime Minister Frank Hsieh and was passed by a wide margin in the Legislative Yuan.
 Kuan Bi-ling, a legislator from the Democratic Progressive Party said:

 Corporal punishment in Taiwanese schools had been banned even before the legal amendment of 2006, but this was by a government regulation rather than by statute.